LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 ### 1.2.1 Prevention
 The World Health Organization’s constitution defines health as a state of complete physical, mental, and social well-being [1].
 Living in good health is by no means a given; it must be achieved or preserved by respective measures.
-In health care, many of these measures can be subsumed under the term “prevention” or, more precisely, primary prevention.
+In health care, many of these measures can be subsumed under the term "prevention" or, more precisely, primary prevention.
 In addition to primary prevention (prevention of diseases), the terms secondary prevention (early detection and timely treatment of diseases) and tertiary prevention (reduction of negative implications of long term, usually chronic diseases) are well established and used.
 Prevention mostly takes place in our normal daily lives, for example, at the locations where we live and work.
 Tertiary prevention may also coincide with rehabilitation.

 ### 1.2.2 Wellness
 Wellness is a term related to prevention, as it also focuses on living in good health.
-In the context of wellness, the term “fitness” can also be found.
+In the context of wellness, the term "fitness" can also be found.
 Wellness and fitness activities usually take place in our normal daily lives and at the locations where we live and work.
 Sometimes, wellness activities are done at wellness centers (e.g., hotels that are specialized in this field).
 Sometimes, fitness activities are done at sports centers and recreational parks.